Avinash369/CloudSim-SLA-Demo/README.md

 For now we have implemented 3 consistency based SLA's, namely strong, read my writes and eventual.
 The average RTT gives what consistency is met and whether SLA is violated or not.

+### Cloudsim-3.0.3 is dounloaded from CloudsLab repository.
+Special thanks to them.